thomasbbrunner/arduino-reverse-engineering/README.md

 ### Taking a look at the binary

-Now, we also want to see the binary for ourselves, to get a feeling of how big the program was, and to see if we find any interesting sections of the memory.
-Now, as we are dealing here with binary files, we can't simply open them in the editor.
-Instead, we can use a program called `xxd`, that will get the binary and display it in a better way for us:
+Now, we also want to see the contents of the binary for ourselves, maybe we find something interesting there.
+As we are dealing here with a binary file, we can't simply open it in the editor.
+Instead, we must use a program called `xxd`, which will create a hex dump of the binary:

 `xxd flashdump.bin`